brweinstein/flowrs/README.md

 # FlowRS – Solver for Flow Free Puzzles
 A Rust-based solver for puzzles from the Flow Free mobile game.

 Inspired by mzucker’s flow-solver, this project aims to build efficient, modular solvers for Flow puzzles using Rust.
-It also includes early-stage support for reinforcement learning agents written in Python (see flowai/).

 ## Features
 - Fully functional brute-force backtracking solver in Rust (backtracking.rs)

+- A* and SAT based optimized solvers (astar.rs and sat.rs)

 - Core puzzle logic and data structures (board.rs)

 - File-based puzzle loading and runtime timing tools (utils.rs)

 - CLI entry point and modular architecture (main.rs, lib.rs)

-- Foundation for AI-based solvers using Python + Torch (flowai/)

 ## Example Outputs
 ![5x5 and 6x6](/media/5and6.png)